-There’s only a 48 Wh battery inside the Swift 3 SF314-59 model, which is fine for an entry-level ultraportable thee days, but smaller than some of the competition offers.
+There’s a 48 Wh battery inside the Swift 3 SF314-59 model, which is fine for an entry-level ultraportable three days, but smaller than some of the competition offers.

 Here’s what we got in terms of runtimes on our review unit, with the screen’s brightness set at around 120 nits (~60 brightness).

 8.5 W (~5+ h of use) – text editing in Google Drive, Better Battery Mode, screen at 60%, Wi-Fi ON;

 5.5 W (~8+ h of use) – 1080p fullscreen video on Youtube in Edge, Better Battery Mode, screen at 60%, Wi-Fi ON;

 5.8 W (~8+ h of use) – Netflix fullscreen in Chrome, Better Battery Mode, screen at 60%, Wi-Fi ON;

 10 W (~4-5 h of use) – browsing in Edge, Better Performance Mode, screen at 60%, Wi-Fi ON.

 Take these for what they are and don’t forget that our sample is pre-release, so there’s a fair chance these would improve with later drivers and software.
 Compared to the previous-gen Swift 3 models, this Tiger Lake variant runs more efficiently than the Ice Lake variant from early-2020, yet less efficiently than the Whiskey Lake version from 2019.